As Parliament vote looms, Europe braces for more Brexit chaos

 EU negotiators say the British are badly deluded and that their own business leaders actually fear a no-deal Brexit less than concessions that could give British businesses advantages in the vast EU market without the obligations of EU regulations and taxes.

-Both sides are now drawing up emergency plans about how to minimise chaos if the worst happens.
+Both sides are now drawing up emergency plans about how to minimize chaos if the worst happens.
 On the EU side, preparations have accelerated in recent weeks, as the depth of the British chaos becomes clearer, according to diplomats involved in the discussions.
-At the weekend, the British Government warned of border disruptions for up to six months if the United Kingdom crashes out of the EU.
+And on Friday, the British government warned of border disruptions for up to six months if the United Kingdom crashes out of the EU.

 Within a matter of days, the EU and Britain could impose measures to allow planes to keep flying, medicine and food to continue flowing into the United Kingdom, and British citizens living in Europe to remain there.
 But any plans will be temporary, analysts say, leaving deep uncertainty.